stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 even my latest fear is sheer delusion?

-  But I must try to tell what I thought I saw that night under the mocking yellow moon&mdash;saw surging and hopping down the Rowley road in plain sight in front of me as I crouched among the wild brambles of that desolate railway cut.
+  But I must try to tell what I thought I saw that night under the mocking yellow moon--saw surging and hopping down the Rowley road in plain sight in front of me as I crouched among the wild brambles of that desolate railway cut.
 Of course my resolution to keep my eyes shut had failed.
-It was foredoomed to failure&mdash;for who could crouch blindly while a legion of croaking, baying entities of unknown source flopped noisomely past, scarcely more than a hundred yards away?
+It was foredoomed to failure--for who could crouch blindly while a legion of croaking, baying entities of unknown source flopped noisomely past, scarcely more than a hundred yards away?

   I thought I was prepared for the worst, and I really ought to have been prepared considering what I had seen before.
-My other pursuers had been accursedly abnormal&mdash;so should I not have been ready to face a   strengthening   of the abnormal element; to look upon forms in which there was no mixture of the normal at all?
+My other pursuers had been accursedly abnormal--so should I not have been ready to face a   strengthening   of the abnormal element; to look upon forms in which there was no mixture of the normal at all?
 I did not open my eyes until the raucous clamour came loudly from a point obviously straight ahead.
-Then I knew that a long section of them must be plainly in sight where the sides of the cut flattened out and the road crossed the track&mdash;and I could no longer keep myself from sampling whatever horror that leering yellow moon might have to shew.
+Then I knew that a long section of them must be plainly in sight where the sides of the cut flattened out and the road crossed the track--and I could no longer keep myself from sampling whatever horror that leering yellow moon might have to shew.

   It was the end, for whatever remains to me of life on the surface of this earth, of every vestige of mental peace and confidence in the integrity of Nature and of the human mind.
-Nothing that I could have imagined&mdash;nothing, even, that I could have gathered had I credited old Zadok&rsquo;s crazy tale in the most literal way&mdash;would be in any way comparable to the daemoniac, blasphemous reality that I saw&mdash;or believe I saw.
+Nothing that I could have imagined--nothing, even, that I could have gathered had I credited old Zadok's crazy tale in the most literal way--would be in any way comparable to the daemoniac, blasphemous reality that I saw--or believe I saw.
 I have tried to hint what it was in order to postpone the horror of writing it down baldly.
 Can it be possible that this planet has actually spawned such things; that human eyes have truly seen, as objective flesh, what man has hitherto known only in febrile phantasy and tenuous legend?

-  And yet I saw them in a limitless stream&mdash;flopping, hopping, croaking, bleating&mdash;surging inhumanly through the spectral moonlight in a grotesque, malignant saraband of fantastic nightmare.
-And some of them had tall tiaras of that nameless whitish-gold metal&nbsp;.&nbsp;.&nbsp;. and some were strangely robed&nbsp;.&nbsp;.&nbsp;. and one, who led the way, was clad in a ghoulishly humped black coat and striped trousers, and had a man&rsquo;s felt hat perched on the shapeless thing that answered for a head.&nbsp;.&nbsp;.&nbsp;.
+  And yet I saw them in a limitless stream--flopping, hopping, croaking, bleating--surging inhumanly through the spectral moonlight in a grotesque, malignant saraband of fantastic nightmare.
+And some of them had tall tiaras of that nameless whitish-gold metal . . . and some were strangely robed . . . and one, who led the way, was clad in a ghoulishly humped black coat and striped trousers, and had a man's felt hat perched on the shapeless thing that answered for a head. . . .

   I think their predominant colour was a greyish-green, though they had white bellies.
 They were mostly shiny and slippery, but the ridges of their backs were scaly.
 Their